alexanderluna/alexanderluna.github.io/_posts/books/2020-06-20-data-structure-algorithm.md

 - insert
 - delete

-When we **read** from an arry it takes just one step since we can access everything by index.
+When we **read** from an array it takes just one step since we can access everything by index.
 When **searching** an array, we look wether a particular value exists in an array and what its index is.
 For N-items in an array, linear search takes N-steps.
 When **inserting** an item into an array, it depends